Difficulty: Easy, Asked-in: Google, Amazon, Adobe, Oracle, Qualcomm, SAP Labs

 Explanation: 6 does not exist in X[].
 So we return -1.

 Imagine a game where the computer selects a number between 1 and 16, and we need to find this number with a minimum number of guesses.
-The computer tells us whether the guessed number is equal to, greater, or less than the actual number for each guess.
+For each guess, the computer will tell us whether the guessed number is equal to, greater than, or less than the actual number.

-The linear guess of all the continuous values 1, 2, . . .
-16 will be inefficient because, with each question, we eliminate one number only.
+A linear guess of all the continuous values 1, 2, . . .
+16 would be inefficient because, with each question, we eliminate only one number.
 In the worst-case scenario, we need to guess 16 times!
-Can we think to find a better solution and find the number with a minimum number of guesses in the worst case?
-Can we take advantage of the sorted order input?
-One insight is simple: if we pick any number x in the sorted sequence, all the numbers on the left will be less than x, and all the numbers on the right will be greater than x.
+Can we find a better solution and discover the number with a minimum number of guesses?

-Now the critical question is: What would be the best guess at the start?
-The idea is simple: numbers are given in sorted order, so the best first guess would be to choose the middle number (8 here) and reduce the set of numbers by half in one go.
+Now, the critical question is: What would be the best guess at the start?
+Since the computer provides us with comparative insights about the guessed number and the actual number, the best first guess would be to choose the middle number (8).

-In a similar way, we search until the key is found (successful search) or the subarray size gets reduced to 0 (unsuccessful search).
-The core idea is simple: At each stage of the process, we continuously reduce the search interval or input size by half.
+Similarly, we keep searching until the key is found (successful search) or the subarray size is reduced to 0 (unsuccessful search).
+Here, we are solving the searching problem of input size n by using the searching problem of input size n/2 (either the left half or the right half).
+The core idea is simple: at each stage of the process, we continuously reduce the search interval by half.
+Think!

-Suppose we use a function binarySearch(X[], l, r, key) to search the given key in the sorted array.
-Here l and r as the index of the left and right end of the subinterval in the array X[].
+Suppose we use a function binarySearch(X[], l, r, key) to search for the given key in the sorted array.
+Here, l and r are the indices of the left and right ends of the subarray.
 We start with l = 0 and r = n - 1.

-Note: why did we not use the equation (l + r)/2 to calculate the mid index?
-Here is the reason: practically, for the large value of the left and right index, the value of (l + r) may exceed the range of integers of the data type (even if l and r are within the range).
+Note: Why did we not use the equation (l + r)/2 to calculate the mid-index?
+Here is the reason: Practically, for large values of the left and right index, the value of (l + r) may exceed the range of integers in programming, even if l and r are within the range.
 This can result in an integer overflow for very large arrays.
 To solve this problem, we can use the equation mid = l + (r - l)/2 to fix the integer overflow error.
-Follow this wonderful reference for better understanding.
+For a better understanding, follow this wonderful reference.

-This is a trivial step because, after comparing the middle element, one sub-problem solution (either left or right half) will return the index (if the key is present) or return -1 (if the key is not present).
-No need to combine the solution to the sub-problems.
-Think!
+This is a trivial step because after comparing the middle element, one sub-problem solution (either the left or right half) will return the index or return -1 .
+There is no need to combine the solutions to the sub-problems.

 int binarySearch(int X[], int l, int r, int key)